3mdeb/96boards-docs-wiki/Sharing-Internet-connections-over-USB-on-96Boards.md

 The 96Boards platform is now connected to your local network and the host’s Internet connection is being shared.

+You can retrieve the board IP address directly from the host.
+Once the board is running, you can inspect the following file on your host PC:

+    $ cat /var/lib/misc/dnsmasq.leases
+    1449657413 a0:ce:c8:01:76:90 10.42.0.126 linaro-alip *

+And you can note:
+* the second argument is the board MAC address
+* the third argument is its local IP address
+* if you have more than one board connected, you will see several lines in this file

 # Method 2: USB OTG networking.

 _Use Case: the host can access the Internet either via WIFI or ETH_